 In addition to the architectural beauty, we realised once again the care and cleanliness in this city that only enhances its beauty.

 7. The Windmills of Bruges

-After visiting the Dutch windmills of Kinderdijk and Volendam, we say that we have our expectations very high.
-After a long walk, we reached the outer ring of canals in Bruges and were also able to admire the beautiful Belgian windmills, where you can also enter for a visit.
+After visiting the Dutch windmills of Kinderdijke in Volendam, we say that we have our expectations very high.
+After a long walk, we came to the outer ring of canals in Bruges and could also admire the beautiful Belgian windmills, where it is also possible to go inside for a visit.

 8. Memling Museum Brugge

 Before arriving in the Flemish city, we were wondering what to see in Bruges, but during our entire stay, Bruges never ceased to amaze, especially because of the extraordinary amount of artworks it has, many of which can be appreciated in the city’s museums such as the Memling.